Chapter 8.08

 “Employee” means any person who is employed by any employer in consideration for direct or indirect monetary wages or profit.

-“Employer” means any person, partnership, corporation, including municipal corporation, who employs the services of more than three persons.
+“Employer” means any person, partnership, corporation, including municipal corporation, who employs the services of one or more persons.

 “Enclosed” means closed in by roof and four walls with appropriate openings for ingress and egress.